xraypy/feff85exafs/wrappers/C/README.md

 7. The `add_scatterer` method is used to build the scattering geometry.
-It's arguments are the Cartesian coordinates (referenced to the absorber *at the origin*) and the unique potential index of the atom.
+It's arguments are the Cartesian coordinates (referenced to the absorber *at the origin*), the unique potential index of the atom.
+The return value is an error code (see `feffpath.h`).
+0 means no error.

    In this case, a single scattering path is calculated, so `add_scatterer` is called only once.
 For a multiple scattering path, `add_scatterer` would be called repeatedly, once for each atom (or leg) in the path.  `add_scatterer` fills the `rat` and `ipot` members of the struct and also sets `nleg`.

 8. The call to `make_path` computes the parts of F-effective and stores them in the `path` struct.
+The return value is an error code (see `feffpath.h`).
+0 means no error.

 9. The call to `clear_path` reinitializes the struct.
 This is not strictly necessary in this case, but would be were the program to